Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-missions/rules/_index.md

 {{% rules-block heading="Gadget Shopping" %}}

-For this expansion, also use the Shop cards.
+For this expansion, also use the **Shop Cards**.

-During setup, pick a random Shop card and place it in clear view of all players.
+During **setup**, pick a random Shop card and place it in clear view of all players.

+After voting, in ascending order (highest vote -> lowest vote), ask players if they want to **buy** from the shop.

+How?
-Before the start of a round, you are allowed to _buy_ from the shop.
-By paying the resources indicated on the left, you get the corresponding reward on the right.
-Paying means you discard collected cards showing _at least_ those icons.
+* By paying the resources indicated above, you get the corresponding reward on below.

-The possible rewards are:

-* Collect the green side of a random Mission Card.
-* Collect a random Master Card
-* Execute action X

-@TODO: Not sure about this one.
-Feels like we stray away from the VOTING mechanic, which should be the core of EVERYTHING.
-Like, can't we say ...

-* Whenever you want to buy something, everyone votes on it.
-Your purchase only succeeds if majority votes YES.
-The token used for this is replaced by drawing a new one (?)
-* Or maybe we can vote on who becomes the next active player?
-That feels very important to control.
+* Paying means you discard collected cards totaling to _at least_ those icons.
+* If the mission SUCCEEDS, you can only buy the **green side**.
+If it FAILS, you can only buy the **red side**.

+As soon as someone decided to buy, the Shop Card is replaced by a new one.
+Nobody else can buy anymore this round.

+It's also allowed to put the current shop card **into your proposed mission**.
+If won by a player, it becomes their personal shop: they can buy from it as long as they have the card.
+(Replace it with a new general Shop Card.)

 @TODO: EXAMPLE IMAGE?